Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

-Consider an isolated system initially prepared in a nonstationary state with a well-defined mean energy.
-In such a scenario, we characterize an observable as thermalizing if, throughout the system's time evolution, it gradually approaches the microcanonical prediction and consistently remains close to it for the majority of subsequent times.
-Remarkably, whether the isolated system is in a pure or mixed state holds no significance in determining its thermalization behavior \cite{Alessio(2016)}.
-If we consider the time evolution of an isolated system, expanding the initial state in the eigenbasis of the Hamiltonian $\hat{H}$, $\ket{\Psi(0)} = \sum_l c_l \ket{\phi_l}$.
-The function at time $t$ evolves as $\ket{\Psi(t)} = e^{-i\hat{H}t}\ket{\Psi(0)} = \sum_l c_l e^{-iE_lt}\ket{\phi_l}$, with $E_l$ the eigenstate energies.
-The evolution of any observable $\hat{A}$ in quantum mechanics is described by the expression:
+Consider an isolated quantum system initially prepared in a nonstationary state with a well-defined mean energy.
+In such a scenario, an observable is said to thermalize if, during the system's time evolution, its expectation value gradually converges toward the microcanonical prediction and remains close to it for most later times.
+Notably, the distinction between pure and mixed initial states plays no essential role in determining whether thermalization occurs \cite{Alessio(2016)}.
+To describe the time evolution of such a system, the initial state can be expanded in terms of the eigenbasis $\{\ket{\phi_l}\}$ of the Hamiltonian $\hat{H}$, as $\ket{\Psi(0)} = \sum_l c_l \ket{\phi_l}$.